craigfrancis/webauthn-tidy/readme.md

 Experimenting with making WebAuthn easier to use:

-- Converting Uint8Array/ArrayBuffer values to base64 encoding, so that data can be easily sent to/from the server.
+- Converting Uint8Array/ArrayBuffer values to base64, so that data can be easily sent to/from the server.

 - Providing the public key in PEM format, as many systems can use this directly.